Sheep-y/Automodchef/Readme.md

 = Configuration =

-On first launch, the mod will create `automodchef.ini` and `automodchef.log` in the game's save folder, i.e. %AppData%\..\LocalLow\HermesInteractive\Automachef\
+On first launch, the mod will create `automodchef.ini` and `automodchef.log` in the game's user data folder, i.e. %AppData%\..\LocalLow\HermesInteractive\Automachef\

 You can edit the ini file to turn on/off mod features.